x-square/data_analytics/24-03-maths-statistics-python.md

 Typically, we frame null and alternative hypotheses in a one-tailed test using **inequalities**.
 When expecting the sample mean[^3] of the **experiment group** $\bar{x}_e$ to show improvement or a positive effect compared to the **control group** $\bar{x}_c$, we express this as experiment $>$ control.
 Otherwise, we can do the other way round to see if the experiment is worse than control as experiment $<$ control.

-[^3]: Sample mean $\bar{x}$ is commonly used because it is accessible and cost-effective.
-We use the population mean $\mu$ when we have data for the entire population rather than just a sample of it.
+[^3]: Sample mean is commonly used because it is accessible and cost-effective.
+We use the population mean when we have data for the entire population rather than just a sample of it.

 $$
 \begin{cases}